Ninety-nine (addition card game): Michigan variation

-Any time a player gets three of kind, that can lay it down, call out and all the other players have to fold a corner of the dollar bill.
+Any time a player gets three of kind, that player can lay it down, call out and all the other players have to fold a corner of the dollar bill.
 The hand is ended and the next one is dealt.
 Also, when one player cannot play because the score is 99, that player drops out and play continues with the remaining players.

 Should a player run out of cards completely due to forgetting to draw, that player loses the hand the next time they would have to play a card.

-Taiwan variation
+Taiwanese variation

-Taiwan variation follows the standard rules, but with these differences:

-At the start of the game, 5 cards are dealt to each player.
+Taiwan variation follows the standard rules, but with differences in that 5 cards are dealt to each player, along with these: